Senior Thesis Seminar, Spring 2015

 - "Participation" in the seminar means 1) punctual attendance at all seminar events, 2) careful preparation, especially the reading of your colleagues' work in progress, and 3) regular meetings with your advisor and submission of writing, according to the schedule mutually agreed upon.

-- "Effectiveness" of oral exam.
+- "Effectiveness" of oral exam. of oral exam.
 The effectiveness of your oral discussion will be factored into the final grade for the thesis and for the seminar as a whole.
 All members of the department will participate in your oral discussion, but your adviser will not participate in the process of the final evaluation and grading of your work.

 What Should You Aim For in a Thesis?